Advantages and Disadvantages of Global Strategic Alliances

 - Weaker management involvement or less equity stake

-- Fear of market insulation due to local partner's presence
+- Fear of market insulation due to the local partner's presence

 - Less efficient communication